Teleexpress: In the past

-Wojciech Mazurkiewicz, Wojciech Reszczyński, Wojciech Nowakowski, Zbigniew Krajewski, Marek Sierocki, Sławomir Zieliński, Piotr Radziszewski, Kuba Strzyczkowski, Maciej Gudowski, Jarosław Kret, Jan Suzin (only one broadcast on 25 October 2002), Piotr Gembarowski, Tomasz Kammel, Michał Adamczyk, Sławomir Komorowski, Bożena Targosz, Jolanta Fajkowska, Magdalena Olszewska, Kinga Rusin, Hanna Smoktunowicz, Adriana Niecko, Urszula Boruch, Małgorzata Wyszyńska, Patrycja Hryniewicz-Nowak, Beata Gwoździewicz, Paweł Bukrewicz, Danuta Dobrzyńska, Katarzyna Trzaskalska, Maciej Orłoś, Marta Piasecka, Agata Biały-Cholewińska, Michał Cholewiński.
+Wojciech Mazurkiewicz, Wojciech Reszczyński, Wojciech Nowakowski, Zbigniew Krajewski, Marek Sierocki, Sławomir Zieliński, Piotr Radziszewski, Kuba Strzyczkowski, Maciej Gudowski, Jarosław Kret, Jan Suzin (only one broadcast on 25 October 2002), Piotr Gembarowski, Tomasz Kammel, Michał Adamczyk, Sławomir Komorowski, Bożena Targosz, Jolanta Fajkowska, Magdalena Olszewska, Kinga Rusin, Hanna Smoktunowicz, Adriana Niecko, Urszula Boruch, Małgorzata Wyszyńska, Patrycja Hryniewicz-Nowak, Beata Gwoździewicz, Paweł Bukrewicz, Danuta Dobrzyńska, Katarzyna Trzaskalska, Agata Biały-Cholewińska, Michał Cholewiński, Rafał Patyra, Beata Chmielowska-Olech, Marta Piasecka, Krzysztof Ziemiec.

 Additional Programs

-Teleexpress Junior was broadcast from September 1, 1998 to June 2000 as a youth news program.
-Aired daily from Monday to Friday - initially at 2:30 pm, from October 12, 1998 at 3:30 pm, and from September 1999 at 4:15 pm (except Tuesdays - at 4:30 pm).
+Teleexpress Junior was broadcast from September 1, 1998, to June 2000 as a youth news program.
+Aired daily from Monday to Friday - initially at 2:30 pm, from October 12, 1998, at 3:30 pm, and from September 1999 at 4:15 pm (except Tuesdays - at 4:30 pm).

-Teleexpress nocą was the evening edition of the Teleexpress news program broadcast from July 2 to October 31, 2007 between 10:50 pm and 2:00 am on TVP1.
+Teleexpress nocą was the evening edition of the Teleexpress news program broadcast from July 2 to October 31, 2007, between 10:50 pm and 2:00 am on TVP1.
 The program was broadcast from Monday to Thursday.
 Teleexpress nocą was more entertaining than informative, which made it even more different from the main issue of Teleexpress, which often supplements the news with funny comments.
 At the end of each release, a music video for the song "of goodnight" was broadcast.
 The program was taken off the air due to low viewership.
 The first edition of Teleexpress nocą, broadcast on July 2, 2007, was hosted by Radosław Brzózka.

 Teleexpress Extra has been broadcasting from March 2, 2014, an information program that supplements the main issue of Teleexpress, which is broadcast daily on TVP Info at 17:15.

-Teleexpress na deser - a weekend TV program broadcast on TVP Info.
-The program deals with the issues of cuisine, fashion, music, etc.
+Teleexpress na deser was broadcast from 2018, to December 17, 2023 as a weekend TV program broadcast on TVP Info.
+The program deals with the issues of cuisine, fashion, music, etc. The show was cancelled due to 2023 Polish public media crisis.